A.I. United States Presidential Election since FDR.

 Here are some of the key factors that contributed to Nixon’s victory:

-- Nixon’s image as a peacemaker.
-Nixon was able to successfully portray himself as a peacemaker, while McGovern was seen as too closely aligned with the anti-war movement.
+• Nixon’s image as a peacemaker.
+Nixon successfully portrayed himself as a peacemaker, whereas McGovern was seen as too closely aligned with the anti-war movement.

-- The Vietnam War protests.
+• The Vietnam War protests.
 The Vietnam War protests were a major issue in the campaign, and they hurt McGovern’s chances of winning.
-Nixon was able to successfully portray himself as the candidate who could end the war, while McGovern was seen as the candidate who would continue the war.
+Nixon successfully portrayed himself as the candidate who could end the war, whereas McGovern was seen as the candidate who would continue it.

-- The split in the Democratic Party.
-The Democratic Party was split between McGovern and other more moderate Democrats, and this hurt McGovern’s chances of winning.
-Nixon was able to successfully exploit this split, and he won many of the states that McGovern had won in the primaries.
+• The split in the Democratic Party.
+The Democratic Party was divided between McGovern and other more moderate Democrats, which hurt McGovern’s chances of winning.
+Nixon successfully exploited this split, winning many of the states McGovern had won in the primaries.

-The 1972 presidential election was a close and hard-fought contest, and it is still considered to be one of the most important elections in American history.
+The 1972 presidential election was a close, hard-fought contest and remains one of the most important in American history.
 Nixon’s victory ushered in a new era of Republican dominance, and it helped to end the Vietnam War.

 1972 United States President McGovern magically for four years.